How To Train For A Half Marathon: 9 Expert Tips For A Successful Race

 #4: Take Rest Days

-Although you may want to run every day or get to a point a couple of weeks into your half marathon training plan where you feel like you can keep running longer than what the workout dictates on your plan, it is very important to take the prescribed rest days and keep the runs capped at the time or distance suggested by the schedule to prevent overdoing it.
+Although you may want to run every day, it is very important to take the prescribed rest days and keep the runs capped at the time or distance suggested by the schedule to prevent overdoing it.

 #5: Don’t Neglect Mobility Work

-What is not specifically listed on most half marathon training plans are recovery modalities such as stretching and mobility work.
-These should absolutely be part of your workout routine.
+Although recovery modalities such as stretching and mobility work are not specifically listed on most half-marathon training plans, they should absolutely be part of your workout routine.

-Dynamic stretches before you run, such as walking lunges and hip swings, will help warm your muscles up and prime them for the workout to come.
+Dynamic stretches before you run, such as walking lunges and hip swings, will help warm up your muscles and prime them for the next workout.

-Foam roll the major muscles in your lower body, such as your hamstrings, quads, calves, and glutes.
-It can also be helpful to use the foam roller on the outside of your leg along your IT band.
+Foam roll the major muscles in your lower body, such as the hamstrings, quads, calves, and glutes.
+Using the foam roller on the outside of your leg can also be helpful along your IT band.

 A person foam rolling her IT band.